AIDynamics/NeoPulse_Examples/CapsuleNetworks/matrix_capsule/Image/MNIST/README.md

 **build_csv.py:** Script creates list of training files and writes training full image paths and corresponding labels to a training CSV file.

 # Tutorial Videos and Guides
-Tutorial videos are available in the *Tutorials* section of the [DimensionalMechanics® Developer Portal](https://www.dimensionalmechanics.com/ai-developer)
+Tutorial videos are available in the *Tutorials* section of the [AIDynamics® Developer Portal](https://www.aidynamics.com/ai-developer)

 For more information on using the ImageDataGenerator visit the [Data section] of the NeoPulse® AI Studio Documentation(https://docs.neopulse.ai/NML-source/#data)